 Original members of “Creek” Confederacy were enemies of the Muskogees!

-Update on the analysis of lost colonial documents discovered within the United Kingdom National Archives in April 2015
+Update on the analysis of lost colonial documents discovered within the Church of England Archives in April 2015

 1. The original Creek Confederacy was dominated by the Cusseta (Kaushete).
 Members of the original People of One Fire or Creek Confederacy were: